kgisl/makesite/content/blog/2021-04-01-godplayer-me.md

 Crowdsourcing from HNIs who want to contribute for
   - crisis care (KGH),
-  - learning (KGISL Edu supports single-parent aspiring first-time graduate),
+  - learning (KGISL Edu supports single-parent child who is an aspiring first-time graduate),
   - community (KGDS delivers water to off-grid coastal villages)
   - micro-SAAS ventures (KGISL will provide green infrastructure)

+### Keen to contribute?

+Leave a comment in the Comments section below with your contact details.
+We will reach back to you!